Kataragama Devotees Trust logo in English, Sinhala and Tamil

 Kataragama Pada Yatra

 1. Pada Yatra is performed in response to a call from the heart.
-If you are not called, don’t come.
+Unless you are called, don't come.

 2. Pada Yatra is not a family affair.
-Walk if you are called, but leave your family at home.
+Walk if you are called, but leave family behind.

 3. Keep your vows few and simple, but keep them.